Research and Policy

-Maliha Chishti’s core research interests are international peacebuilding, security and development, as well as gender and human rights in post-conflict contexts.
+Maliha Chishti is a lecturer at the Harris School of Public Policy and an associate of The Pearson Institute.
+Her core research interests are international peacebuilding, security and development, as well as gender and human rights in post-conflict contexts.
 Her current work explores foreign aid and the politics of pluralism and difference in war-affected contexts, focusing on the theoretical limitations to promoting long-lasting peace and security in non-western contexts.
 She holds a PhD from the University of Toronto and completed a senior research fellowship at the University of Chicago Divinity School’s Martin Marty Center.
 Her most recent publication, “The Pull to the Liberal Public: Gender, Orientalism and Peacebuilding in Afghanistan,”(forthcoming in Signs: Journal of Women in Culture and Society), offers a postcolonial feminist perspective on gender reforms underway in Afghanistan, examining the tensions of religion, culture and tradition in the international-local aid encounter.

 In addition to her scholarly work, Dr. Chishti has extensive field practitioner experience.
 She is the former Director of the Hague Appeal for Peace at the United Nations, and helped initiate the historic Security Council Resolution 1325 on Women, Peace and Security.
 Her work on this landmark resolution was recognized by the University of Toronto’s ‘Great Minds’ alumni campaign.
 While at the UN, Maliha conceptualized and developed the first peace and disarmament education pilot project for the United Nations Department for Disarmament Affairs in four war-torn countries.
 She also implemented one of the first training and capacity-building programs for women in post-conflict Afghanistan funded by the Canadian government and served as the Social Impact Consultant for Canada’s first and largest ‘signature’ aid project in Kandahar Afghanistan.